wangnuannuan/PythonLearn/embarc_cli/README.md

     type: git
 ```

 You can use `embarc config toolchain` to config `TOOLCHAIN`.
-Currently supported toolchain are GNU and MetaWare.
+Currently supported toolchains are GNU and MetaWare.

 You can check the current toolchain in your platform.
 ```